 I.C.S.
 1400.
 Introduction to Algorithms and Computing

 First course on problem solving using computers.
-The concept, properties and notation of algorithms.
-Problem analysis, development of algorithms and their implementation in Basic.
+The concept and notation of algorithms.
+Problem analysis, development of algorithms and their implementation in a procedure oriented language.

 I.C.S.
 1700.
 Digital Computer Organization and Programming